Dasmariñas: San Jose

-This barangay is situated between the Poblacion and Sabang.
-On April 13, 1889, a petition was passed appealing the sitio, once known Sitio Tamban, to be transformed into a barangay.
-The place was renamed on July 18, 1889, and was given the name San Jose in commemoration of their patron saint, St. Joseph.
-Cumpuerta is the name of the hide-out of the Filipino revolucionarios during the revolution against Spain.
-This is a deep canal of flowing water which still exists until now.
-The families of Cantada, Villena, Reyes, Mendoza, Camañag, Ramos, and Pastor are the first ones who settled here.
+The district is situated between the Poblacion and Sabang.
+On April 13, 1889, a petition was filed to elevate the area (then known as Sitio Tamban) to the status of a barangay.
+The request was granted on July 18, 1889, and the community was renamed San Jose in honor of its patron saint, St. Joseph.
+Historically, the area was home to the Cumpuerta, a deep water canal that was a hideout for Filipino revolutionaries during the war against Spain; this canal remains in existence today.
+The first families of the district include the Cantada, Villena, Reyes, Mendoza, Camañag, Ramos, and Pastor lineages.